why404/pigeon_fu/README.markdown

 ### Installation

-    $ gem install pigeon_fu --pre
+    $ gem install pigeon_fu

 ### Usage

-You need to register for an authorized app-account on the ChinaTelecom open platform(http://www.189works.com/) first.
+First, you need to register for an authorized app-account on the ChinaTelecom open platform(http://www.189works.com/).

-Here is an example show you how to send a phone text message to some body.
+Then allow me writen an example show you how to send a phone text message to some body.

     require 'pigeon_fu'